 Board members want to ensure the company’s success.
-They focus on making sure that decisions they make will benefit the company and its shareholders.
+They focus on making sure that the decisions they make will benefit the company and its shareholders.
 In order for them to resolve problems successfully and be productive, board members need to feel safe and secure with each other.

 When board members don’t feel secure and safe they begin to focus on proving their point of view rather than explaining what they need to feel safe in making a decision or completing a task.

 Emotion is a basic motivating force for us to get things done.
 It comes from the Latin word “to move.”
-Research shows that emotions sort of pull us to move in particular kinds of ways and they organize the way we interact with each other.
-Once we develop emotional presence and connection with each other, we ensure the fastest way to improve board effectiveness and performance.
+Research shows that emotions sort of pulling us to move in particular kinds of ways and they organize the way we interact with each other.
+Once we develop an emotional presence and connection with each other, we ensure the fastest way to improve board effectiveness and performance.

 When board members get caught in a negative maladaptive interaction cycle, it interrupts and prevents them from performing at their best.

-Using the latest emotionally focused research, Level Five Executive has identified a roadmap for directors and CEOs to use that will help them make a considerable progress within their boards and improve performance.
+Using the latest emotionally focused research, Level Five Executive has identified a roadmap for directors and CEOs to use that will help them make considerable progress within their boards and improve performance.
 The roadmap consists of following a process and using the specific tools that will create emotional safety for everyone on the board and impact board performance.